Warning Of bloodbath, Imran Urges UN To Give Kashmiris Their Right To Self-determination - UrduPoint

 Warning Of 'bloodbath', Imran Urges UN To Give Kashmiris Their Right To Self-determination

 "This is a test for the United Nations.
-You are the one who had guaranteed Kashmiris their right to self-determination," he reminded the gathering of world leaders here at the 74th session of the United Nations General Assembly.
+You guaranteed the right to self-determination to the people of Kashmir," he reminded the gathering of world leaders here at the 74th session of the United Nations General Assembly.

-An emotionally charged Prime Minister Imran Khan spoke far beyond his allotted time and encompassed all major issues facing the world particularly the Islamic world including Islamophobia, blasphemy, money laundering and climate change.

 He pointed to the rapes of thousands of Kashmiri women at the hands of Indian army troops, as pointed out in the two UN reports, the deaths of 100,000 Kashmiris, the detention of the entire Kashmiri political leadership, the abusive use of pellet guns against unarmed civilians, blockade of communication links and deployment of 900,000 security personnel to quell the freedom movement.